 Have a look at the “TRIPS” page and the ratings for all the activities to see which trip suits you.
 Torrent River is our most popular trip as it is suitable for beginners and combines your experience with the beautiful Abel Tasman National Park.
 Blue Creek and Doom Creek are suitable for beginners too.
 Falls River is for intermediates and Waterfall Creek is our advanced remote canyoning experience.
 Can’t make up your mind because it all looks awesome?
 Just give us a call, we are happy to help you.

 Yes.
 Trips are subject to having sufficient participant numbers and suitable weather conditions.
 So the sooner you book, the bigger the chance that we can organize an awesome canyoning experience for you during your stay in the area.
+During the summer season canyoning is one of the popular Abel Tasman activities.

 We have a wide range of wetsuit sizes, from 3XS to 3XL.
 Our harnesses are adjustable to a maximum waist size of 130cm.
 To be able to participate everyone will need to fit our equipment.
 If you have any doubts please let us know and we might ask you to visit us beforehand to try the equipment on.
 We advise that children who are close to the minimum age of 12 and are small for their age to visit us beforehand to try the equipment on.